allenai/allennlp-guide/chapters/part2/common-architectures.md

 You might want to stack multiple `Seq2SeqEncoders` on top of each other and apply them in sequence.
 For example, you might want to contextualize the input using an `LstmSeq2SeqEncoder` first then further transform it using a `FeedForwardEncoder`, which applies `FeedForward` to each item in the sequence.
 AllenNLP offers a seq2seq encoder called `ComposeEncoder` which does exactly this—it takes a list of `Seq2SeqEncoders` and applies them in sequence.

 In the following code example, we instantiate two different `Seq2SeqEncoders` and observe the shapes of the input and the output tensors.
 The first two dimensions are unchanged (`batch_size` and `sequence_length`) but the size of the output embeddings depends on the specific module you are using.
+Note again that `Seq2SeqEncoders` take `mask` as an argument to `forward()`.
+RNN-based seq2seq encoders need to know the padded and un-padded locations in order to properly handle the statefulness (that is, using the final state of a batch as the inital state of the next one).

 <codeblock source="part2/common-architectures/seq2seq"></codeblock>